 About

-**Who they are** Regulatory Partners Switzerland is a specialized firm focused on regulatory representation and compliance for medical devices and other regulated products within Switzerland.
-They act as the Swiss Authorized Representative, ensuring manufacturers meet local regulatory requirements.
+**Who they are** Regulatory Partners Switzerland is a specialized provider of Swiss Authorized Representative services.
+They focus on ensuring medical devices and other regulated products comply with Swiss market requirements.

-**Reputation / proof points** * Established presence in Switzerland to fulfill the role of Swiss Authorized Representative.
+**Reputation / proof points** * Established presence in Switzerland to fulfill regulatory obligations.

 Additional information